ANIMAL SYSTEMS COORDINATOR

 Quail Springs Permaculture is based near Ventucopa, California in the Cuyama Valley.

-We are looking for someone with a minimum of a 2-year commitment, ideally beginning in June 2019.
+We are looking for someone with a minimum of a 1-year commitment.
 It is preferable to have you visit the site before committing, to determine whether this is a fit.
 A two-week trial period begins your stay, followed by a check-in each month for three months to assess the fit with the position, the environment, and the community.

 Working & Living Conditions